 Because of this, passengers are able to use what they have in their pocket to travel, be it an cEMV contactless bank card, smartcard, phone or a smart wearable and the payment will link with their ‘account’ residing in the back office.
 This means passengers no longer need to buy a ticket or understand fares to travel, safe in the knowledge they will be charged 'best fare'; for their journey.

 For the transport provider the benefits are significant.
 With legacy Card Centric systems, transport providers have to act as a local currency, exchanging cash or card payment for a ticket to travel.
 These paper or smartcard systems are expensive to install and expensive to operate and update.

-Account Based Ticketing allows transport providers to move to ‘open loop’ system (open tokens such as contactless bank cards) and away from the cost of issuing physical ticket media and the cost of handling cash.
+Account Based Ticketing allows transport providers to move to an ‘open loop’ system (open tokens such as contactless bank cards) and away from the cost of issuing physical ticket media and the cost of handling cash.
 (However, we would recommend using 'Open Loop' tokens and stored value accounts as detailed in this post, to ensure equity.)

 Mobile ticketing can operate both as a traditional proof of payment style ticket (data on the ticket - suitable for last minute tickets) and also enable Account Based ticketing (static token & data primarily in the back office), allowing you to feed in and experiment with account based products as you move to full Account Based Ticketing.